Kanangnut/Python-Sentiment-Analysis-Project-with-NLTK/README.md

 # Python Sentiment Analysis Project with Natural Language Toolkit (NLTK) for Classify Amazon Reviews

 Open source models for NLP: https://huggingface.co/models.
 Import data from CSV file.<br>
-Note: This project working on Lenovo 2in1 ideapad miix 520, window 10, Azure machine learning workspace. <br>

 Start!!<br>
 For sentiment Analysis in Python of this project by using two different techniques:<br>